kremers/cblog/README.md

 * <del>Fix broken links "recent posts"</del>
 * <del>Fix "number does not work as password"</del>
 * <del>Write the persistent user sessions to mongodb, currently existing frameworks do not work with monger and clojure 1.3.
 Fork and refactor them</del>
+* Move this page to a todo page and write instructions how to install this blog *maybe
+* Implement cache with clojure.core.cache *maybe

 Tech goal: